ayanamist/MSO_E5_Dev_AutoRenew/README.md

 Encrypted version, hide the application id, secret, token because it needs to be updated in real time, can not be hidden (I will not!)
 The security will be much higher!

+*This version is updated so your refresh tokens are stored in Action Secrets so you don't have to worry about privacy

 ### Steps ###

 * Login/create a new GitHub account, go back to this project page, click the top right corner to fork the code of this project to your own repository.
 * Follow the original tutorial to get the application id+secret key (copy and save it yourself), and modify Secret.txt in your own project.(don't change main.py)

-* Click Setting > Secrets > Add a new secret in the upper column in order to create two new secrets as shown: CONFIG_ID, CONFIG_KEY.
+* Click Setting > Secrets > Add a new secret in the upper column in order to create two new secrets as shown: CONFIG_ID, CONFIG_KEY, REFRESH_TOKEN.

   The contents are as follows: (change your application id to your application id , your application secret to your secret, single quotes do not move )